April 2014 Mon Tue Wed Thu Fri Sat Sun 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 Technicians, at their best, are innovators and problem solvers.
 They are able to see, read the variables and use their technical skills to create.
 Relationship is key to this: the ability to relate to others, to proactively communicate ideas to a team to develop work.

-Applications for entry in 2014 close on Monday 30th September.
+Applications for entry in 2015 open on Monday 5th of May and close on Friday 10th of October.
 For information on how to apply click HERE

 The Diploma in Entertainment Technology is a two year programme designed to provide students with competency in a range of technical production areas, leading to employment in the performing arts industry as lighting, sound and audio-visual designers and technicians, technical operators, venue mechanists and touring technicians.